lakshittungariya/openshift-restclient-python/README.md

 Query for a resource in the cluster.
 Will return a `ResourceInstance` object or raise a `NotFoundError`

-For List kind resources (ie, the resource name ends in `List`), the `get` implementation is slightly different.
+For List kind of resources (ie, the resource name ends in `List`), the `get` implementation is slightly different.
 Rather than taking a name, they take a `*List` kind definition and call `get` for each definition in the list.

 ```python